-A : Most of the Filipinos in the UK are working in the health sector as nurses, carers, radiographers, and others.
-A good number of Filipinos can also be found working in the household sector as nannies, housekeepers/domestic workers, drivers, cleaners, and the like.
+A : Most of the Filipinos in the UK are working in the health sector such as nurses, carers, radiographers, and others.
+A good number of Filipinos can also be found working in the household sector such as nannies, housekeepers/domestic workers, drivers, cleaners, and the like.
 We can also find Filipinos working as accountants, salesmen, marketing agents, chefs, hotel and restaurant workers, overhead electricians, pipe welders, and many others.

 Q : In what parts of the UK are Filipinos being employed?